RenatoPacheco/BitHelp.Core.Type.pt-BR/README.md

 ## Latest releases

-## Release 0.1.1
+## Release 0.1.2

 **Features:**

-- Fixing namespace.
-- Adding more build settings.
+- Enable ContinuousIntegrationBuild only in github.

 To read about others releases access [RELEASES.md](./RELEASES.md)